phoddie/soundstream/http-stream/readme..md

 # WavStream
 Copyright 2022 Moddable Tech, Inc.<BR>
-Revised: November 17, 2022
+Revised: November 20, 2022

-The `WavStream` class plays an uncompressed WAV audio file streamed over HTTP.
+The `WavStream` class plays an uncompressed WAV audio files and Audio/L16 streams delivered over HTTP.
 It uses the following modules:

 - `HTTPClient` from ECMA-419 2nd Edition (draft).
 The API design of the HTTP request makes buffering of streaming data very straightforward.
 - `AudioOut` class for audio playback